practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 So, one may have to wait for a Valgrind fix here.

+It also shows that above test results and my conclusions from them have to be taken with a grain of salt.

 <br/>

 ### On other languages

 Not all binary executable programs are finishing and have to be interupted with pressing CTRL+C keys.
-The Chapel version is one example:
+The **Chapel** version is one example:

 ```
 $ valgrind ./random_bitstring_and_flexible_password_generator